-- No voting rights
+No voting rights

-- Not entitled to receive dividends
+Not entitled to receive dividends

-- Not included in the calculation of outstanding shares
+Not included in the calculation of outstanding shares

-- Does not exercise preemptive rights as a shareholder
+Do not exercise preemptive rights as a shareholder

-- Not entitled to receive net assets in case the company liquidates
+Not entitled to receive net assets in case the company liquidates

 In some countries, the number of treasury stocks held by companies is regulated – total treasury stock cannot exceed the maximum proportion of capitalization specified by law.

-How do Companies Perform Buyback of Stocks?
+How do Companies Perform a Buyback of Stocks?